King's Valley II: Gameplay

 The game consists of six pyramids each with its own wall engravings and color pattern; every pyramid contains 10 levels.
 The idea of the game is to collect crystals called soul stones in each level by solving the different puzzles and evading or killing the enemies using the many tools and weapons available to unlock the exit door that will take the players to the next level.

-Versions
+Legacy

-The later Konami game Castlevania: Portrait of Ruin for the Nintendo DS reuses the stage musics "In Search of the Secret Spell" and "Sandfall" for the Egyptian area of the game.
+The Konami game Castlevania: Portrait of Ruin for the Nintendo DS reuses the stage music "In Search of the Secret Spell" and "Sandfall" for the Egyptian area of the game.

-The MSX 2 version was the same game except minor changes like the music was remixed and some of the items and backgrounds recolored.

 Castlevania: Harmony of Despair uses a remix of the Stage Clear theme as the Stage Clear theme for Chapter 7: Beauty, Desire, Situation Dire (not found on the OST).